chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 ### Deploying Sentry

-You may sign up to the cloud hosted https://sentry.io or deploy your own on-premise instance.
+You may sign up to the cloud hosted https://sentry.io or deploy your own [on-premise instance](https://docs.sentry.io/server/installation/).

-On-premise deployment instructions are detailed in the [Sentry docs](https://docs.sentry.io/server/installation/).

 ### Enabling Sentry